 If you’ve failed the exam, you’ll be able to retake the test seven days later.
 You have up to three opportunities to pass before you’ll have to restart the entire application process and pay additional fees.

-As you can see, getting ready for the California written test is simple as long as you know what you’re doing.
+As you can see, passing the California written test is simple as long as you know what you’re doing.
 In this guide, we’ve laid out everything you need to schedule, prepare for, and pass the test.
 Be sure to reference this guide early and often as the date of your exam gets closer, and you’ll be well on the way towards getting your driver’s license.

 If you find yourself needing a bit of extra practice, Zutobi has got your back.
-Their platform is full of helpful courses, practice tests, and driving tips to help you understand core topics for the exam very quickly.
-The Zutobi gamified experience makes studying for the driving exam fun and engaging, while still providing you the valuable information you need to pass.
+We have helpful courses, practice tests, and driving tips to help you understand core topics for the exam very quickly.